cherrygarcia/DissertationSeminar/defenseseminar.md

 $$E(Y\_1 - Y\_0) = \frac{1}{\sum\limits^r\_{i=1}w\_i^{A=a, \Delta\_{svy=1}, \Delta\_{sub}=1}}\sum\limits^r\_{i=1}w\_i(2A\_i-1)Y\_i$$

 Note:
 When I initially came across this issue, I thought I'd just use inverse probability weights.
-In terms of the Aim 2 example, This approach would involve weighting each adolescent by her predicted probability of living in the type of neighborhood she lives in--disadvanatved or non-disadvantaged and being selected into the NCS-A and sub-sample with cortisol measures as a fxn of covariates.
-Then, we would take the difference in the weighted average outcome measures between those who lived in disadvantaged neighborhoods and nondisadvantaged neighborhoods.
-If these tx and sel models are correctly specified, then this approach will adjust for all 3 sources of non-randomness.
+In terms of the Aim 2 example, This approach would involve weighting each adolescent by her predicted probability of being selected into the NCS-A and sub-sample with cortisol measures and living in the type of neighborhood she lives in--disadvanatved or non-disadvantaged and  as a fxn of covariates.
+Then, we would take the average weighted outcome among those in disadvantaged neighborhoods minus the average weighted outcome among those in nondisadvantaged neighborhoods.
 However, in this scenario, that approach would involve multiplying 3 weights--(1) survey weights, (2) inverse probability of selection in the sub-sample weights, and (3) inverse probability of treatment weights.
 IPW already have efficiency concerns, and we were worried that they might get unweildy.
 So we wanted to compare IPW to some other options that might perform as well or better but would be similarly simple to implement.